bernard-elhagin/dots/configs.md

 load when records arrive faster than they can be sent out.
 However in some circumstances the client may want to reduce the number of requests even under moderate load.
-This setting accomplishes this by adding a small amount of artificial delay&mdash;that is, rather than immediately sending out a record, the producer will wait for up to the given delay to allow other records to be sent so that the sends can be batched together.
+This setting accomplishes this by adding a small amount of artificial delay - that is, rather than immediately sending out a record, the producer will wait for up to the given delay to allow other records to be sent so that the sends can be batched together.
 This can be thought of as analogous to Nagle's algorithm in TCP.
 This setting gives the upper bound on